proditis/BugBounty-Journal/docs/day1.md

 Since i didnt search for tools before hand, i had to figure out how to do things on the spot and by doing so, identify problems or specific needs in my process.

 ## DevMode - Getting our hands dirty
 So the developer in me jumped into one of the API's with a web browser, dev tools and `copy to curl`.

 Immediately i realized that it would have been handy to be able to extract these requests all in one go so that i can study them with my favorite editors.

 There is no option "show me requests only for this domain" that i could find.
 Luckily the number of requests i needed to extract where not that many... but that was a single page load, i recon if i crawled the website this number of requests would have been in the thousands.
-So this is one of the things i knew i knew Burp and Zap could have done easily.
+This is one of the things i knew Burp and Zap (among a plethora of other tools) could have done easily.

-Created a document to keep track of these things that i may need later since i didnt wanna stop in the middle of the engagement to start googling.
+Created a document to keep track of these needs for later since i didnt wanna stop in the middle of the engagement to start googling.

 I wanted to find out as much as i could for my targets.

 ## AdminMode - Lets see this thing
 So then the admin in me took over and I started looking for telltale signs in headers and sources so as to understand what kind of software they use.